-All courses for the first two years at TTUHSC Paul L. Foster School of Medicine are Pass/Fail.
+All courses for the first two years at the TTUHSC El Paso PLFSOM are Pass/Fail.
 Please consult the individual course syllabi for specific grading policies for each course.

 Progress of a student will be reviewed by the GPC at least at the end of each semester in the context of all course work, student's professionalism, evidence of progressive improvement and personal circumstances.